 Instructions: No new data needs to be added on this tab; it is entirely comprised by formulas.
 The top section pulls in data from the previous tabs to calculate a pro forma budget surplus/deficit for the 6 years.
 The following section calculates what T&F (price) and GF increases would theoretically need to occur each year in order to cover the deficit and maintain the 2022-23 GF/NGF split.
-At the bottom is a biended scenario calculator that a user can leverage to calculate custom "shared" scenarios where deficits can be covered by a combination of expenditure reduction, T&F increases, and GF increases.
-Cells D&8:30 should be set by the user (so long as they add up to 100%) and the results will how into the rows below that automatically.
-This analysis is intended to be directional and pro forms; it is not intended to be interpreted as a projection or planhybudget of any kind.
+At the bottom is a blended scenario calculator that a user can leverage to calculate custom "shared" scenarios where deficits can be covered by a combination of expenditure reduction, T&F increases, and GF increases.
+Cells D28:30 should be set by the user (so long as they add up to 100%) and the results will flow into the rows below that automatically.
+This analysis is intended to be directional and pro forma; it is not intended to be interpreted as a projection or plan/budget of any kind.

 Note: this pro forma does not include any of the additional GF requests in the following tab; those requests would require GF funding on top of what is calculated in this tab.
-It does account for the salary/health insurance/VITA increases from tab 4, including the corresponding GF increases.